Multi-Geo Capabilities in Exchange Online

 Database : EURPR03DG077-db007 MailboxRegion : EUR MailboxRegionLastUpdateTime : 2/6/2018 8:21:01 PM

-If the Geo code in the database name doesn't match MailboxRegion value, the mailbox will be automatically moved to the Geo specified by the MailboxRegion value (Exchange Online looks for a mismatch between these property values).
+Note: If the Geo code in the database name doesn't match MailboxRegion value, the mailbox will be automatically be put into a relocation queue and moved to the Geo specified by the MailboxRegion value (Exchange Online looks for a mismatch between these property values).

-Move an existing cloud mailbox to a specific Geo
+Move an existing cloud-only mailbox to a specific Geo

-Use the Get-MsolUser and Set-MsolUser cmdlets in the Azure AD Module for Windows PowerShell to view or specify the Geo where a user's mailbox will be stored.
+A cloud-only user is a user not syncrhonized to the tenant via AAD Connect.
+This user was created directly in Azure AD.
+Use the Get-MsolUser and Set-MsolUser cmdlets in the Azure AD Module for Windows PowerShell to view or specify the Geo where a cloud-only user's mailbox will be stored.

 To view the PreferredDataLocation value for a user, use this syntax in Azure AD PowerShell: